 One mistake that I often see many bloggers commit is “not having a niche.”
 They just blog about anything under the sun, or just simply blog about themselves, barely offering value to their audience.

-The fact of the matter is that majority of internet users use search engines like Google to seek solutions or be entertained.
+The fact r is that the majority of internet users use search engines like Google to seek solutions or be entertained.

 I think this applies to YouTube, too.
 After all, YouTube is also a search engine like Google.
 People go to YouTube either to be entertained or inspired, to find information, or to seek a solution to a problem.